Considering light-matter interactions in the Friedmann equations: Discussion

+Hence, the expansion/contraction evolution of the Universe might be a result of imbalance of gravitational forces and radiation pressure.
+Since the comoving global stellar and dust masses are basically independent of time with minor fluctuations only (see Fig. 3), the evolution of the Universe is stationary.
 The age of the Universe in the cyclic model is unconstrained and galaxies can be observed at any redshift less than the maximum redshift $z_\mathrm{max}$.
 The only limitation is high cosmic opacity, which can prevent observations of the most distant galaxies.
 Hypothetically, it is possible to observe galaxies from the previous cycle/cycles, if their distance is higher than that corresponding to $z_\mathrm{max} \approx 14-15$.
 The identification of galaxies from the previous cycles will be, however, difficult, because their redshift will be a periodic function with increasing distance.

+Obviously, a role of recycling processes is much more important in the cyclic cosmological model than in the Big Bang theory.
+The processes of formation/destruction of galaxies and their interaction with the circumgalactic medium through galactic winds and outflows \citep{Muzahid2015, Hatch2016, Segers2016, Angles-Alcazar2017, Muratov2017, Brennan2018} should play a central role in this model.
+Similarly, the formation of metals in nuclear fusion should be balanced in the long term by their destruction invoked, for example, by quasars.
+Indications supporting that such a scenario is not ruled out are provided by studies of metallicity with cosmic time, when observations do not show convincing evidence of the metallicity evolution.
+By contrast, they indicate \citep{Rauch1998, Pettini2004, Meiksin2009} a widespread metal pollution of the intergalactic medium in all epochs of the Universe and a failure to detect a pristine material with no metals at high redshifts.